pkempf/kannapedia-scraper/Readme.md

 ### How to use

 This is currently a very WIP scraper for individual Kannapedia listings.
-To use it, after installing with `pip install -r requirements.txt`, then call `python scraper.py` using the flag `-u`, supplying a url suffix (e.g. srr14419582), and optionally with the flag -d, to download the files.
+To use it, after installing with `pip install -r requirements.txt`, then call `python scraper.py` using the flag `-u`, supplying a url suffix (e.g. srr14419582), and optionally with the flag `-d`, to download the files.
+If rerunning the script on a url suffix, files will by default not be redownloaded; to force redownload, use the `-f` flag.

 For example: `python scraper.py -u srr14419582`